 Investigative Post is one of more than 400 nonprofit news organizations that have launched over the past decade across the nation in the face of the decline of local news outlets.

 We’re unique in a couple of ways.
 For starters, Investigative Post is the only news organization in WNY dedicated exclusively to watchdog journalism.
 We produce fact-based, nonpartisan investigative stories and analyses on issues that matter to the citizens and taxpayers of Buffalo and WNY.

-We’re also the only news outlet in WNY that produces stories on all major publishing platforms: print, television, radio and the web.
+We’re also the only news outlet in WNY whose work appears on all the major publishing platforms: print, television, radio and the web.
 That puts us in the forefront as media outlets adapt to changing technology and audience habits.

 Media partners, audience

 We distribute our work on our website and through partnerships with WGRZ TV, 2 On Your Side, the NBC affiliate for Buffalo.
 We share selected content with the Niagara (Falls) Gazette and distribute stories through The Buffalo Challenger.
 In addition, Editor Jim Heaney appears on The Capitol Pressroom, heard on 20 public radio stations around the state, including WBFO.

 We select stories based on their importance and potential for impact.
 Our aim is to expose wrongdoing, explain complex issues and hold people in power accountable.
 Much of what we report on would otherwise go uncovered.

 We apply rigorous reporting standards to our work and make extensive use of data and documents to supplement interviews and other methods of shoe-leather reporting.
 We also vigorously fact check our stories before publishing.

 While we cover a range of topics, our reporting is focused on the environment, criminal justice, economic development, education and government and corporate malfeasance.

 The quality of our work and the size of our audience means our reporting has impact.